News & Articles

 Photo by Kristina Wolf Design

-When it comes to bold hues, you may not be able to choose one off-white shade from the same paint chip and use it on your wall.
-However, you can consult with a painting professional or speak with a knowledgeable paint store associate to get a custom formulation based on the colours in the wall.
+When it comes to bold hues, selecting a single off-white shade from the same paint chip for your walls may not be feasible.
+Instead, consult a painting professional or knowledgeable paint store associate for a custom formulation based on your wall colors.

-Then you can swatch it at home, if it does not work, then it can easily be adjusted much more easily than if you were to make your own concoctions.
+At home, then swatch it.
+If it doesn’t work, adjustments can be made much more easily than if you were to mix your own concoctions.

 Photo by 4 Real Construction, Inc